codepath/android_guides/Google-Cloud-Messaging.md

 Before continuing make sure:

- - `Google Cloud Messaging for Android` is enabled in APIs
+ - `Google Cloud Messaging for Android` is enabled in APIs.
- - Recorded your "Project Number" as listed in developer console in APIs
+ - You have recorded the "Project Number" as listed in developer console in APIs.
- - Stored your "Server Key" as listed in developer console in Credentials
+ - You have recorded the "Server Key" as listed in developer console in Credentials.

 Now let's setup our Android client.